Settorezero/Arlok/docs/assembly.md

 ![Servo alignment](../media/instructions/servo_alignment.png)

 Place the brackets on the servos (`arlok_servo_bracket`).
-Attach servo brackers them using 4x M3 12mm Allen screws from top (head in the bracket) to bottom.
+Attach servo brackets them using 4x M3 12mm Allen screws from top (head in the bracket) to bottom.
 On the bottom use 4x M3 washers and 4x M3 nuts.

 Using a small piece of papertape write on Servo connectors "Right" and "Left" for remembering later where connects servo cables on the PCB.